Digital TV Deals

 With TV, there aren't many standout deals, but haggling is often your best way to net a bargain as the biggies are among the easiest firms across the UK to haggle with.

-In our February 2019 poll, 84% of Sky customers who voted said they successfully haggled, followed by Virgin Media (76%), Plusnet (75%) and BT (73%).
+In our November 2020 poll, 86% of Sky customers who voted said they'd successfully haggled, followed by Virgin Media, TalkTalk and BT (all at 77%).
 So just call up, threaten to leave and your existing company will often offer kick-butt discounts.

 Where this technique really comes into its own is for existing, out-of-contract customers.
 Though before we get into it, here are some successes to show you how easy it is:

 Called Sky, told them I was leaving and was put through to retentions.
-They kept me on the same package but reduced it to £30/month, a £180/year saving.
+They kept me on the same package but reduced it to £30/month, a £180/yr saving.

 I rang Virgin Media, as I was being charged £38/month for broadband, TV and phone before call charges.
 I mentioned a family member had signed up to all three for only £30/month.
 It immediately reduced my package by £10/month.